 Kristie waited three months for the right heart.
 Considerations including size, blood type and distance the donor heart needs to travel are evaluated with each available heart.
 Given her worsening health, it was a difficult time.
 “Every morning I’d wake up and ask, ‘Do I have a heart?’”
 Kristie said.
 Some days she felt like giving up, but it helped to have the support of her boyfriend, family and medical team, including advanced heart failure and transplant cardiologist and MCW faculty member Nunzio Gaglianello, MD.
 “He knew I was frustrated, but he was always there for me,” she said.

-On July 28, Kristie learned the right donor heart was finally available, and Dr. David Joyce led her transplant surgery that day.
+On July 28, Kristie learned the right donor heart was finally available, and transplant surgery was performed that day.

 Her recovery was slow, in part because she was so weak at the time of surgery.
 But she was no longer alone in the hospital.
 A few days after Kristie’s transplant, Kari was admitted to await her own transplant.